 “Not everything works, but you really don’t know until you try to figure it out,” he says.

 Keller’s love of cooking began as a child, and that passion was instilled by his mom, who as a single parent emphasized the importance of home-cooked meals.
 He remembers acting as her sous chef as early as six years old and says he got his first deep fryer when he was nine.
 “I just cooked all the time,” he says.
 Once, he played a kitchen version of Cyrano, preparing a romantic dinner to help a high school friend impress his girlfriend.
 “I said, ‘Take this out of the oven in 10 minutes,’ and then jumped out the back fence,” he recalls.

 After graduating from high school, Keller spent some time searching for himself and found it while working as a dishwasher in a New Orleans restaurant.
-With the encouragement of his mom, he enrolled at the Culinary Institute of America in New York City, working in the city for a while before moving back to his hometown, Sacramento, where he was a sous chef at a small restaurant.
-Eventually, a friend--the same one who took credit for his romantic dinner--turned him onto a growing tech company called Google.
+With the encouragement of his mom, he enrolled at the Culinary Institute of America in Hyde Park, New York, working in New York City for a while before moving back to his hometown, Sacramento, where he was a sous chef at a small restaurant.
+Eventually, a friend–the same one who took credit for his romantic dinner–turned him onto a growing tech company called Google.
 Talk about karma.